-| Exit thread
+| Exit thread |

-| Set thread priority
+| Set thread priority thread resets its own priority

-reset of the priority for thread

 | P thread cs request of resource cs by thread

 | V thread cs

 release of resource cs by thread

 '''

 whereby threads, priorities and (critical) resources are represented as natural numbers.
 The event Set models the situation that a thread obtains a new priority given by the programmer or user (for example via the nice utility under UNIX).
 For states we define the following type-synonym: